Victoryismine52/mining-syndicate-platform/packages/card-builder/Technical_Writer-Morgan_Lee.md

 - **[2025-09-15]** Polished the exporting cards tutorial, refreshed the style guide, and linked both from the README for easy discovery.

+- **[2025-09-18]** Published the exporting guide with JSON and OpenAPI downloads and refreshed the style guide with cross-links.

 ## What I’m Doing

-I'm inviting the crew to review the new exporting tutorial and style guide, taking notes for the next revision.
+I'm gathering real-world examples of JSON and OpenAPI exports to guide the next revision.

 ## Where I’m Headed